lukejanicke/notes/macOS.md

 - Displays
 	- Color profile **sRGB IEC61966-2.1**
 	- Night Shift…
-		- Schedule **Sunset to Sunrise**
+		- Schedule **Sunset to sunrise**
-		- Color temperature **Less Warm**
+		- Color temperature **Less warm**
 - Screen Saver & Wallpaper
 	- **Sequoia** or **Sequoia Sunrise**
 	- Show as wallpaper **ON**
 	- Show on all Spaces **ON**
 - Screen Time / Share across devices **ON**
 - Lock Screen / Start Screen Saver when inactive **For 5 minutes**
-- Touch ID & Password / Rename fingerprints as ‘Right Index’ and such
+- Touch ID & Password / Rename fingerprints as “Right Index” and such
 - Keyboard
 	- Turn keyboard backlight off after inactivity **After 1 minute**
 	- Press <kbd>fn</kbd> key to **Do Nothing** (set to **Change Input Source** if using other keyboards)